drrlvn/config-files/README.md

 A collection of configuration file for emacs, vim, zsh, git, and others, as well as various plugins/packages as git submodules.

 Hopefully others might find these helpful.
-I don't believe in "starter-packas" such as [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/), [prelude](http://batsov.com/prelude/) or [Spacemacs](http://spacemacs.org/).
+I don't believe in "starter-packs" such as [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/), [prelude](http://batsov.com/prelude/) or [Spacemacs](http://spacemacs.org/).
 I feel like the "one size fits all" approach leads to bloat and means that users are not familiar with either the tool or the options the package configured for